-By definition, it is the transformation of healthcare diagnosis, procedures, medical services, and equipment into universal medical alphanumeric codes.
+By definition, it’s the transformation of healthcare diagnosis, procedures, medical services, and equipment into universal medical alphanumeric codes.
 In simpler terms, a medical coder translates your medical records into standardized codes that insurance companies use to determine how much they reimburse a doctor’s office or hospital.

-- Demand is Very High Coders are crucial to their healthcare employer’s bottom line.
+- Demand is very high: Coders are crucial to their healthcare employer’s bottom line.
 A federally mandated upgrade to the coding system to ICD-10 has led to a shortage in medical coders.
 Towson University’s Certified Medical Coding course teaches the new standard ICD-10.
-After completing the course and successfully passing the exam, you’ll be prepare to handle all the new measurements.
+After completing the course and successfully passing the exam, you’ll be prepared to handle all the new measurements.

 - Job growth: This is a big one!
 Over the next 5 years, medical coding jobs are expected to increase by 22%.
 This is much faster than average with 30,000 more new jobs added for the ten year period 2014–2024.

 - Earning potential: Maryland ranks as one of the top paying states for medical coders with an hourly wage of $21.96 and an annual wage of $45,670.
 In Greater Baltimore, the average salary grows to $22.49 an hour.
 Moreover, the Baltimore/Towson area ranks among the highest employment levels in metropolitan areas in the US.